-When I was an apprentice mechanic, running to parts store and getting back to the shop with the “right parts” was like winning the lottery.
-Thankfully, it almost foolproof today.
+When I was an apprentice mechanic, running to the parts store and getting back to the shop with the “right parts” was like winning the lottery.
+Thankfully, it is almost foolproof today.

 Car air filters are not universal, they are model specific.
 However, some makers may share power plants and therefore service parts will be identical.

-In this post, I’ll share the right way to order the your filter.
+In this post, I’ll share the right way to order your filter.
 How to fit your air filter and why a good filter is so important to your car’s health.

 It’s not uncommon for different car manufacturers to collaborate on engine development.
 The same engine is often found in different makes and many models across the range.
 Service parts for these cars are usually interchangeable.